-A beautiful girl with a tired sad smile sat next to me.
+A beautiful girl with tired eyes sat next to me.
 I said hi.
 She ignored me.
 Most of the class ignored me the whole day.
 My dad introduced me.
-One tall kid in the back, the class clown I guess, joked that I’d moved to the wrong neighborhood.
+One tall kid in the back, the class joked that I’d moved to the wrong neighborhood.
 And the day went on.

 At lunch, my dad and I walked up the street to a corner store to get a sandwich.
 I was scared.
 I asked him if he did it every day.
 He said yes.
 He told me that people knew he was a teacher there so they left him alone.
 I didn’t buy it.
 I figured he’d just been lucky so far.
 We walked past vacant lots and half knocked down buildings.
 There were a few people passing from home to home now but it still looked empty.
 In the store, the old man behind the counter told me to stay close to my dad.
 I did.

 After school there was a dance in the basement.
-My dad took me down there.
-I watched the entire school intertwined in one massive group on an old basketball court.
-A girl grabbed my hand-on a dare no doubt- and pulled me towards it.
+My dad took me down to it.
+A girl grabbed my hand, on a dare no doubt, and pulled me towards the dance floor.
 I followed for a few steps until a hand on my shoulder stopped me.
-A teacher, an older black woman with a stern face shook her head.
+A teacher, an older black woman shook her head.

-That day, 26 years ago now, was one of the most important days of my life.
 As we shuffle down the winding path of our time here on earth, most of us, if we’re lucky, see some things.
-And sometimes those things are things that that we cannot un-see.
-Things we carry around with us for the rest of our lives.
+And sometimes those things are things that that we cannot un-see; things we carry around with us for the rest of our lives.
 They change us.
-They stretch the boundaries of what we thought was possible-or impossible.
-They mold the lens through which we see the world around us and inform what we believe and what we don’t-what we are willing to ignore and what we cannot
+They stretch the boundaries of what we thought was possible; of what we thought was impossible.
+These things mold the lens through which we see the world around us and inform what we believe and what we don’t; what we are willing to ignore and what we cannot

-We all experience them.
-If you’re lucky, you’ll experience more than most-at least more of the kind that don’t destroy parts of you.
+If you’re lucky, you’ll experience more than most; at least more of the kind that don’t destroy parts of you.
 That which does not kill us, after all, sometimes just gives us bad dreams and anxiety.
-Having had a few of those too, I wish little of that on anyone.
+I’ve had my share of those too.
+I wish little of that on anyone.

-When I was 13 years old, I had one of those experience.
+When I was 13 years old, the trip to my father’s school was one of those experiences.
 It planted a seed in me.
 And what has grown out of that seed over the last 25 years or so, is something I cannot ignore.
-And America is waking up to the reality that she can’t either.
-Not any more.
+And America is waking up to the reality that it can’t either.
+Not anymore.

 That was 1990.
 So how about today?

-That’s right.
-A city block in Philadelphia, three miles or so from where Rocky Balboa ran up the stairs of the Philadelphia Art Museum, goes for about half of what a two bedroom condo goes for in Southern California where I live now.
 Almost three decades later the same place is still in the same ruin.
-Those pictures by the way, not from my trip.
+Those pictures by the way, are not from my trip.
 They’re from Google Maps, taken within the last year.
 No change.
 Frozen in failure.